pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

         pywbemcli -n myconn class enumerate CIM_Foo -n interop

     Options:
       --di, --deep-inheritance        Include the complete subclass hierarchy of the requested classes in the result set.
-Default:
-                                    Do not include subclasses.
+                                      Default: Do not include subclasses.
       --lo, --local-only              Do not include superclass properties and methods in the returned class(es).
 Default:
                                       Include superclass properties and methods.
       --nq, --no-qualifiers           Do not include qualifiers in the returned class(es).
 Default: Include qualifiers.
       --ico, --include-classorigin    Include class origin information in the returned class(es).
 Default: Do not include
                                       class origin information.
       --no, --names-only              Retrieve only the object paths (names).
                                       Default: Retrieve the complete objects
                                       including object paths.
       -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
       -s, --summary                   Show only a summary (count) of the objects.
+      --association / --no-association
+                                      Filter the returned classes to return only indication classes (--association) or
+                                      classes that are not associations(--no-
+                                      association).
+If the option is not defined no filtering occurs
+      --indication / --no-indication  Filter the returned classes to return only indication classes (--indication) or classes
+                                      that are not indications (--no-indication).
+                                      If the option is not defined no filtering occurs
       -h, --help                      Show this message and exit.

 .. _`pywbemcli class find --help`: